David McKinley – WV1

 2022

-In a race that received nationwide attention, Mooney defeated McKinley in the Republican primary on May 10 even though the new district was geographically more McKinley’s district.
+In a race that received nationwide attention, Mooney handily defeated McKinley in the Republican primary on May 10 even though the new district was geographically and demographically more McKinley’s district.
 Donald Trump endorsed Mooney before the election, and McKinley, who has been ranked as one of the most bipartisan members of Congress, was criticized for holding moderate views.[28][29]

 Tenure

 McKinley has broken ranks with the Republican majority several times in his tenure in Congress.
 In April 2011, he was one of only four Republican members of Congress to vote against the Republican budget proposal of 2012.[30]
-He said, “As it relates to the Medicare, I applaud what Paul Ryan was trying to do, because we need to have an adult conversation about it.
-The Congressional Budget Office determined that some of the out-of-pocket costs could double for seniors and that sent up a red flag for me that we need to look at it.”[citation needed]

 McKinley was ranked the 22nd most bipartisan member of the House during the 114th United States Congress (and the most bipartisan House member from West Virginia) by the Bipartisan Index created by The Lugar Center and the McCourt School of Public Policy, which ranks members of Congress by their degree of bipartisanship (by measuring how often each member’s bills attract co-sponsors from the opposite party and each member co-sponsors bills by members of the opposite party).[31]